eldrin/pyircor/README.rst

         :alt: Documentation Status

 is the Python implementation of the R package ircor_. ircor_ provides the implementation of various correlation coefficients of common use in Information Retrieval, such as Kendall and AP correlation coefficients, with and without ties.
+For this implementation, `numba` is used for the accelleration.

 For reference please refer to Julián Urbano and Mónica Marrero, "`The Treatment of Ties in AP Correlation`_", ACM ICTIR, 2017.